ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+#eSimpleTypeReqd !== .tLiteralInteger on line 14 of cache.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralInteger on line 14 of cache.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== oEmitValue on line 15 of cache.pt
-### Semantic assertion 3 failed: !== oEmitValue on line 15 of cache.pt
+### Semantic assertion 3 failed: !== % value emitted 1 on line 16 of cache.pt
- !== % value emitted 1 on line 16 of cache.pt
+ !== .tLiteralAddress on line 17 of cache.pt

 ```
 end file